nullivex/ah-wiki/core/Initializers.md

 ## _teardown

-If you append an object to `api` (for example `api.stuff`), you can optionally add a `_teardown` method to it which will be called when the server is restart or shutdown.  actionHero uses this internally to turn off the servers and handle pidfiles, but there are many uses.
+If you append an object to `api` (for example `api.stuff`), you can optionally add a `_teardown` method to it which will be called when the server is restarted or shutdown.  actionHero uses this internally to turn off the servers and handle pid files, but there are many uses.

 `api.{namespace}._teardown = function(api, next)`